apple/coremltools/docs-guides/source/multifunction-models.md

 ```

 When loading the multifunction model, you can specify the
-`function_name` to load the specific function and then do the prediction:
+`function_name` to load the specific function and then do the prediction.

 ```python
 import numpy as np